 Any unplanned structural damage to your home, whether internal or external, that may have exposed asbestos products must be reported to us immediately.
 For example, if asbestos cement guttering falls into the garden due to extreme weather conditions.

 Do not attempt to remove any asbestos products by yourself.
 Asbestos waste must be disposed of in a safe manner to a licensed site.
 Please do not place it in wheelie bins.

 Please take a look at our guide to asbestos; what it is, how it is managed and the likely risks:

 Please read the leaflet before doing any work in your home.

-To report any concerns about asbestos in council properties or if you need further advice, please contact the repairs hotline on freephone 0800 587 5659.
+To report any concerns about asbestos in council properties or if you need further advice, please contact the repairs hotline on 0800 587 5659.